 While it may seem like most businesses start up by bootstrapping, taking out loans or relying on angel investors, 38% of startups are actually funded by family and friends.

-Asking for financial help may be the easiest conversation in the world, or you might be worried it’ll be awkward at best.
-To save time, money, and stress down the road, we recommend only approaching trusted individuals with whom you have a solid relationship.
-Formally set the boundaries early on, outlining terms in a written agreement.
-Is it a loan, whereby a certain date you must repay the amount in full?
+Asking for financial help can be awkward, but it doesn’t have to be.
+Make sure that you only approach trusted individuals who you have a solid relationship with, and formally set out all boundaries early on in a written agreement.
+Is it a loan, requiring you to pay the amount in full?
 Is it an investment, where your supporter expects to receive a return?
 Or is it a gift, where the donor doesn’t expect to be repaid?
 Having clear, formalized expectations fully agreed upon by all sides will save any unnecessary stresses later on.

-It’s not difficult to find franchise financing if you know where to look.
-Make sure you’re also able to cover your cost of living while you’re ramping up your healthcare business.
-Whether you need to have a conversation with your partner, bank or financial advisor, the sooner you get your plan in motion, the sooner you can launch your franchise, live life the way you want to, and help others in the process.
+It’s not difficult to find franchise financing – you just need to know where to look.
+Whether you need to have a conversation with your partner, bank or financial advisor, the sooner you get your plan in motion, the sooner you can jump on an exciting opportunity in the rapidly growing home care field.